HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Methodology

-In the context of neural network inference tasks, hardware non-ideality primarily manifests as random noise arising from device variability\cite{neurosim_inf}.
-Empirical evidence from previous research has demonstrated that such noise can be safely modeled as zero-mean Gaussian noise\cite{yiyu_swim}.
+During the inference stage, hardware non-ideality primarily manifests as random noise arising from device variability \cite{neurosim_inf}.
+Empirical evidence from previous research has demonstrated that such noise can be safely modeled as zero-mean Gaussian noise \cite{yiyu_swim,yiyu_ne_fair,rram_modeling}.
+Nevertheless, we also provide the results of the stuck-at faults, and the observations are consistent.
 While computations of LoRA branches on SRAM-CIM maintain high precision due to digital computing, noise effects on the LLM backbone executed on RRAM-CIM require special consideration.

-To address this challenge, we implement a block-wise linear mapping strategy that aligns with practical deployment workflows\cite{neurosim_inf} and introduces noise into the weights of individual sub-blocks to accurately simulate the impact of analog computing noise.
-For the target RRAM tiles in the shape of $m\times n$, the magnitude of the simulated Gaussian noise is determined by the device-specific standard deviation $\sigma$.
+\re{ Without loss of generality, we implement a block-wise noise injection scheme that aligns with practical hardware non-idealities.
+This modeling approach partitions the weight matrix into individual sub-blocks and applies the statistical noise model to each, accurately simulating the impact of analog computing noise on specific hardware tiles~\cite{neurosim_inf}.
+By using this method, the simulation results reflect the practical constraints and noise characteristics of the hybrid architecture during the inference stage. } For the target RRAM tiles in the shape of $m\times n$, the magnitude of the simulated \textit{Gaussian} noise is determined by the device-specific standard deviation $\sigma$.
 Thus, the non-ideality simulation of RRAM-CIM macros acting on weight matrix $\mathbf{W}_0 \in \mathbb{R}^{d_1\times d_2}$ can be formulated as: